JampaUchoa/the-art-of-engineering-management/_chapters/12_breaking-down-large-problems.md

 **Quick Wins:** High-impact, low-effort tasks you can tackle immediately to deliver value quickly.

 **Big Bets:** High-impact, high-effort initiatives that will consume most of your team's time.
-Before starting a big bet, it must be well-planned, properly refined, and can't be broken down into smaller pieces.
+Before starting a big bet, it must be well-planned, properly refined, and can't be broken down into smaller scopes.

 **Grab Bags:** Low-impact, low-effort tasks worth keeping in the backlog as filler work or onboarding tasks for new engineers.